Emilio Ramos DeJesus '15

 He earned that job honing his craft as the founder, anchor and producer of the award-winning “UTVS News En Español” newscast.

 The 30-minute weekly show is the only regularly produced Spanish-speaking newscast produced by Minnesota college students.
 It earned a first-place award in 2014 and second-place award in 2013 at the Broadcast Education Association Festival of Media Arts.

 In 2012, Ramos DeJesus pitched the show to UTVS management and was given the go-ahead.
 Since then, the program has covered local, state, national and international news with an emphasis on Latino communities.

 “Noticias UTVS En Español” also recaps the station’s top stories of the week with Spanish subtitles.
 Ramos DeJesus estimates that he works 20 hours weekly reporting and producing.

 “It’s a big time commitment.
-I love it,” said DeJesus, who is serving as UTVS News managing editor for the 2013-14 school year.
+I love it,” said DeJesus, who is 2014-15 news director for UTVS News.

 At 13, Ramos DeJesus moved from Puerto Rico to Princeton, Minn.
 He spoke little English.
 For two years he took ESL classes and worked hard to master his second language.